ShafiMiah/MLOCR/README.md

 # Text recognition using machine learning
 This MLOCR will recognize any text in an image and will extract the text content.
 It will print the YOLO format label for the co-ordinate of the text in the image.
 It is also possible to view the classification or text identification result in a viewer.
 Text region classification can be added manually.
 I shall show you the step by step procedure how to run the MLOCR using the exe without having headace about code.
 But I shall describe a little about code.
+## Requirements
+You need to install Python 3.12.2 or higher.
+Install torch correct version according to your GPU support.
+Install all the required packages listed in package.txt.
+Then run or double click the script CreateExe.sh.
+It will generate dist folder in your working directory.

 ## How to Run the Software
 You don’t need to install Python or any dependencies to run the software.